bretbaker/jsand/README.md

 # JavaScript Algorithms and Data Structures

-### This repository is an aggregation of computer science algorithms and data structures written in JavaScript.
+An aggregation of computer science algorithms, data structures, and more written in JavaScript.